inicoin/Indio/README.md

 RPC port 22559

 ## What is Indiocoin? – Such coin
-Indiocoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
+Indiocoin is a cryptocurrency like Bitcoin, although it does not use Scrypt as its proof of work (POW/POS).
 Taking development cues from Tenebrix and Litecoin, Indiocoin currently employs a simplified variant of scrypt.

 ## Development and contributions – omg developers